Gina-Anne Levow

 Formal Personal Statement

-I'm an Associate Professor in the Linguistics Department at the University of Washington.
+I'm a Professor in the Linguistics Department at the University of Washington.

 I received my Ph.D. from the Massachusetts Institute of Technology in 1998.
 My doctoral thesis explored recognizing spoken corrections in human-computer dialogue, relying on acoustic-prosodic features.
 My Master's thesis examined discourse-neutral prosodic phrasing in Mandarin Chinese, analyzing the relationship between syntactic and prosodic structure.